We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Make sure you properly dilute the hydrogen peroxide.
-To do this, mix 3 percent hydrogen peroxide with equal parts water and use it as a mouthwash.
+To do this, mix 3-percent hydrogen peroxide with equal parts water, and use it as a mouthwash.
 Don’t swallow it.

 When you apply a cold compress, it causes the blood vessels in the area to constrict.
 This makes pain less severe.
 The cold can also reduce any swelling and inflammation.

 To use this approach, hold a towel-wrapped bag of ice to the affected area for 20 minutes at a time.
 You can repeat this every few hours.

 Your mouth, teeth, and gums are likely sensitive at this time, so it’s especially important to purchase these ingredients from a reputable manufacturer.
 This can reduce your risk of potential irritation.

-To use this approach, dab a small amount of clove oil onto a cotton ball and apply it to the affected area a few times a day.
+Then, dab a small amount of the diluted oil onto a cotton ball and apply it to the affected area a few times a day.